menhaj007/reach_mastermind/README.md

 | MySQL DBC Driver  |[https://github.com/menhaj007/jarsFiles/blob/main/mysql-connector-java-8.0.27.jar] |
 | Random.org API | [https://github.com/menhaj007/jarsFiles/blob/main/mysql-connector-java-8.0.27.jar] |
 | JUNIT | [https://github.com/menhaj007/jarsFiles/blob/main/org_junit_platform_junit-platform-console-standalone_1.6.0_junit-platform-console-standalone-1.6.0.jar] |

+There is a folder inside the project directory named jarFiles (https://github.com/menhaj007/reach_mastermind/tree/main/src/jarFiles) which includes all of the required dependencies for this project.
+If you clone this repository, you will have inside the project.

 ## Link for JavaDoc
-- Please open java-documentation link on this repo and open index.html and select preview to read the documentation for this application
+- Please open java-documentation link on this repository and open index.html then select preview or open in a browser tab to read the documentation for this application
 -- https://github.com/menhaj007/reach_mastermind/blob/main/src/JavaDocsReadMe/index.html
 ## Design of the app
 ![an image caption Source: Ultimate Funny Dog Videos Compilation 2013.](https://images.unsplash.com/photo-1638292597251-6fe6b2ba50f9?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=774&q=80)

+8. How to run the application?
+- First install Java 11, MySQL, MySQL-workbench
+- Run the provided SQL commands
+- Download the application from this repository
+- Obtain an API key from Random.org and then add the key inside the RangomGenerator.java class wher it says API key
+- Add dependencies which are provided inside this repository/project in the dependency module
+- Finally, using IntelliJ IDEA, open the GameRunner.java and click run right top-right side of the IDE.
+-- If you see red errors from the database, that means you didn't SQL commands or didn't follow instruction for jdbc driver.
+However, without the database function, you will be able to test and run the application, but won't able to save the feedbacks and guessed history in the database.

 ## Variables and Methods in the application
-#### There is a javadoc comments available inside the application, please feel free to review the code with the comments on the same page or review these bullet points.
+#### There is a java-documentation as mentioned above this paragraph that has comments regarding the application and its variables and methods and their functions.
+Below a list of the variables and methods just for quick reference.
 The following variables are used at global scope.
 - [computerPoints], initialized with 10.
 On Each correct guess, these points are deducted
 - [userPoints], initialized with the value of 10.
 On each wrong guess, user loses points.